bryanpaluch/bryanpaluch-blog/_posts/webrtc-with-me.md

 {{{
-    "title"    : "First Post: Webrtc with me or rtcwith.me", "tags"     : [ "nodejs", "webrtc"],
+    "title"    : "First Post: rtcwith.me a simple webrtc chatting service", "tags"     : [ "nodejs", "webrtc"],
     "category" : "node",
     "date"     : "10-12-2012"
 }}}

-Using the html5 webrtc api to connect to friends, enemies or strangers.
-A demostration website I created to show how to build a polyglot nodejs app as well as a platform to innovate with the webrtc api's.
+I've been working a lot with webrtc at work and I wanted to create a website that demonstrated a service that a third party could easily make.
+Rtcwith.me is that example service.

-## rtcwith.me ##
+## service overview ##

 WebRTC with me is a quick way of creating disposable chat rooms with friends, enemies, and strangers.
 It uses HTML5 WebRTC JavaScript API's